 First, download the pattern for the Thanksgiving Putz House (Design No. 95)

 Ok, here is how to get the pattern for the Thanksgiving Putz house.
-It is listed in the November 2020 files in the Paper Glitter Glue library.
+It is listed in the November 2020 files as Design No. 95 in the Paper Glitter Glue library.
 You need the password to get the files.
 And how to get the password?
 Just subscribe to the Paper Glitter Glue newsletter with the form below and you get the password immediately.

 The file is listed in two formats - a printable PDF format and a SVG pattern for automatic cutting machine like a Cricut or a Silhouette or a Scan N Cut.
 If you cut out your patterns by hand, use the PDF file.

 Cut out the cardboard pieces for the Thanksgiving Putz House

 Here's main front piece, followed by the back piece.
 That forms the main structure of the house.
 But to reinforce the house I often add an additional piece on the front and back to reinforce the structure.